JoshDreamland/Yamlet/README.md

-So the real weirdness here is that this isn't a Python dict literal, because name variables are not variables, and this isn't a YAML mapping literal, because every value is a raw Yamlet expression, *followed by a comma.* Unlike YAML, the commas are not optional, here.
-In fact, I'll bet the behavior is really weird right now if you forget one and I don't know what I'll do to fix that.
+So the real weirdness here is that this isn't a Python dict literal, because name variables are not variables, and this isn't a YAML mapping literal, because every value is a raw Yamlet expression, *followed by a comma.* This is similar to a YAML mapping flow, but all keys must have values.

 ## Errata
 Mostly featureful, now, but some missing features I'll enumerate here and some